 The position of the axis can be moved anywhere in the chart relative to its associated axis.

 Charts provides many customization options for axis labels, including positioning, placement, label format, and rotation.
-It also has options for avoiding labels overlapping.
+It also has options to avoid labels overlapping.

-An axis scale break allows users to view different ranges in the same chart area without having a huge space in the plot area.
+A scale break is a stripe drawn chart area of a to denote a break in continuity of data points.
+This allows users to view different ranges in the same chart area without having a huge space in the plot area.